dhudson2020/Hacktoberfest-2k19/README.md

 Just add  pull requests to this repo and stand a chance to win a limited edition Hacktoberfest T-shirt.

 You can send PRs throughout the month of October.
+Actually, you can always send them, but who cares about that?
 Don't miss out...

 ### How to contribute?